hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

       version = "1.0.4"
     }
     ```
-- The second part of the source string (the namespace) is your TFE organization.
-The module in the example above is loaded from the `example_corp` organization.
 - TFE can automatically access your private modules during Terraform runs.
-However, if you're running Terraform on the command line, you must configure credentials in your [CLI configuration file (`.terraformrc`)](/docs/commands/cli-config.html).
+However, when running Terraform on the command line, you must configure credentials in your [CLI configuration file (`.terraformrc`)](/docs/commands/cli-config.html).

 ## Finding Modules